jakobsack/podscribe/README.md

 Podscribe is meant to grow into a tool that can be used to collaboratively work on podcast transcriptions.

 The backend is written in Rust using the [Loco framework](https://loco.rs), the frontend is a React app written in TypeScript.

+# Code quality

+I've been programming for years, but I'm relatively new to Rust, the Loco framework and React.
+So if the code looks like I had no idea of what I'm doing: yep, that's the case.

+Also, the data structure and users workflow is by no means finished yet.
+So expect a lot of changes all over the place.

 # Workflow